 Using Style Intelligence, WHO has created a way for website visitors to quickly view indicators of diagnosis and treatment of drug-resistant TB by country and year.

-Various components of Style Intelligence are used to create these visualizations.
+Various components of the Style Intelligence tool are used to create these visualizations.
 In the first example, line charts and bar charts are among the most obvious, using the "show values" plot property to display data at various points.
 Each line and bar is individually colored from a selection of over 16 million color choices in order to differentiate one "case" or "cohort" from the next.
 Below, a crosstab is used to display detailed information that cannot be quickly displayed in a graph.

 The second visualization uses Style Intelligence's embedded mapping system to create a visual representation of TB data that the user can sort and filter on a number of different levels.
 The drop-down menu, for example, gives users the option to display various diagnosis and notifications related to multi-drug resistant TB.
 The date slider allows users to further filter that data down to a relevant time frame.